onurerdinc/my-first-repository/README.md

 # README#

-Hello world, this is my first repository in Git Hub.
+Hello world, this is my first repository in Git Hub!

+Here is some more text.